407-534-0186 | admin@themeaningfullifecenter.com

 Chance Morgan (they/them/theirs), MSW, LCSW

-is a Licensed Clinical Social Worker and Lead Therapist at The Meaningful Life Center.
-Earning a Master of Social Work degree from the University of Central Florida, Chance has experience working in non-profit organizations throughout Central Florida and have over ten years of experience providing therapeutic services.
+is a Licensed Clinical Social Worker and Program Director at The Meaningful Life Center.
+They earned their Master of Social Work degree from the University of Central Florida and have over 10 years of experience serving the Central Florida community through work with non-profit organizations.
+They recognize that we all have strengths and challenges that can propel us forward and hold us back; seeking help is an integral component of finding stability, healing and self-actualization.
 Chance is eager to help you crystalize your goals and chart a course for growth.
 They are committed to helping people overcome and/or create healthier relationships with their anxiety, depression, trauma, addiction and other concerns.
-Additional clinical areas of focus include LGBTQIA+ issues, relationship enhancement, phase-of-life changes, grief/loss, polyamory and BDSM/kink.
+Additional clinical areas of focus include, but are not limited to, LGBTQIA+ issues, relationship enhancement, phase-of-life changes, grief/loss, polyamory and BDSM/kink.

 Learn more